V. 1.2 – Updated 24/07/2020

 Don’t use weekly training, natural development is high enough with dynamic potential too.

-The only training that is allowed is one drill “Beat Your man” that is purely for the purposes of training stamina and the players that can be trained meet the following criteria:
+The only training that is allowed is one bronze drill “Keep Up The Pace” that is purely for the purposes of training stamina and the players that can be trained meet the following criteria:

 1. They are 21 or younger